DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 - These labels have the same rules as [metric category labels](./dashboards.md#metric-categories).

 ### Widgets
+The suggested separation between widgets is:

+- 2 grid units between different categories
+- 1 grid unit between graphs of the same category

+!!! important
-- Widgets of the same type must be the same size and consistently aligned across the dashboard.
+    Widgets of the same type must be the same size and consistently aligned across the dashboard.

 #### Graph titles